 The first step in a valid Rock Hill workers’ compensation claim is providing notice to your supervisor.
 Ideally, this notice will be in writing, but it is not legally necessary.
 What is required is that an injured worker file this notice no more than 90 days after the injury under South Carolina Code §42-15-20.
 A Rock Hill lawyer could provide more information about a workers’ reporting requirements.

-For a free legal consultation with a determining the validity of a workers' compensation claim lawyer serving Rock Hill, call 1-803-366-0333
+For a free legal consultation with a Determining the Validity of a Workers’ Compensation Claim in Rock Hill call 1-803-366-0333

 Is the Injury Sufficiently Severe to Require Payments?